realm-project/dcm/README.md

 protected abstract void onDisconnect(Exception exception);
 ```

-The connect method should create a new connection to the device.
-If this connection is terminated, the disconnected method should be called, which will in turn call onDisconnect, and then attempt to create a new connection.
+The `connect` method should create a new connection to the device.
+If this connection is terminated, the `disconnected` method should be called, which will in turn call `onDisconnect`, and then attempt to create a new connection.

-onConnect and onDisconnect notify the subclass when a (dis)connection occurs.
+`onConnect` and `onDisconnect` notify the subclass when a (dis)connection occurs.

 ### HeartbeatCommandDevice